appdev-lessons/authentication-with-devise-basics/content.md

 RCAVs that handle sign up, sign in, and sign out -- all done, for free!

-- Visit `/rails/info` and search for "user" to see the routes that were automatically written.
+Visit `/rails/info` and search for "user" to see the routes that were automatically written.
 It's up to use to link to these routes in our UI wherever we think it appropriate; e.g. in the navbar.

-- The most commonly used routes are:
+The only routes you need to know for now are:

 - `GET /users/sign_up`
 - `GET /users/sign_in`
 - `GET /users/sign_out`
 - `GET /users/edit`

 <aside markdown="1">